 Yet, it was Ashwin, with his loopy off-spinners, who finished with the most wickets in this Test match â€“ albeit jointly with Jadeja at seven â€“ and it was the man from Chennai who picked up a crucial five-for in the blockathon of a final innings from South Africa.

 This was a wicket that tested the batsmen and the bowlers equally, and while South Africa put up an admirable effort, India showed their superiority, even when the pitch was not "diabolical" as some said after and during the Nagpur match, which ended in under three days.

 There is absolutely nothing wrong in preparing wickets that suit your strengths when you are playing at home.
 Who wants to see a flat deck where both teams score well over 400 in the first innings, with the match then petering out to a meek draw?

 This is Test match cricket because it is supposed to test your mettle.
 The modern-day batsmen are so spoiled nowadays owing to the dominance of limited-overs cricket.
 With coloured clothing, you get flat-as-a-pancake pitches, with the pendulum firmly in the side of the willow wielders.

 Because of that, the batsmen have forgotten what it is to battle it out in the middle; to showcase the basics that they were brought up with when they were kids; to show that there is as much beauty in a well-played forward defence as there is in a loft over the infield.

-The silver lining of India's victory, picked up in the final session of the final day, was that it underlined their ability to dominate opposition at home, even when the pitch is not as responsive for the spin bowlers as it could have been.
+The silver lining of India's victory in the final match, picked up in the final session of the final day, was that it underlined their ability to dominate opposition at home, even when the pitch is not as responsive to the spin bowlers as it could have been.

 More such performances, and Virat Kohli's men will go higher than their current number two Test ranking.